getdnsapi/stubby/windows/README.txt

 Stubby for Windows
 --------------------
 We consider Windows support for Stubby to be Beta at this time.
 It has been tested on Windows 10 and Windows 8.
+There is limited support for Windows 7 (see below).
 User testing reports, bug reports and patches/pull requests are all welcomed via github! https://github.com/getdnsapi/stubby

 Installation